charkour/zundo/packages/zundo/README.md

 <img src="https://github.com/charkour/zundo/blob/main/zundo-mascot.png" style="margin: auto;" alt="Bear wearing a button up shirt textured with blue recycle symbols eating a bowl of noodles with chopsticks." width=300 />
 </div>

-## First create a store with temporal middleware
+## First create a vanilla store with temporal middleware

 This returns the familiar store accessible by a hook!
 But now your store tracks past actions.